omoluabidotcom/omoluabidotcom/README.md

 [LinkedIn](https://www.linkedin.com/in/yahaya-yusuf-76a3231b0/)

-I am a Physics/electronic's graduate and a Backend Developer inview.I love using technology to provide solution to human problems.
+I am a Physics/electronic's graduate and a Backend Developer inview.
+I love using technology to provide solution to human problems.
 I enjoy learning new things tech related and also out of tech.

 - Learning: JAVA(Spring Boot).
 - Language: PHP, MySQL, HTML, CSS.